apache/mesos/docs/network-monitoring.md

 ## Monitoring container network statistics

-Mesos exposes statistics from the Linux network stack for each container network on the [/monitor/statistics](endpoints/monitor/statistics.md) slave endpoint.
+Mesos exposes statistics from the Linux network stack for each container network on the [/monitor/statistics](endpoints/monitor/statistics.md) agent endpoint.

 From the network interface inside the container, we report the following counters (since container creation) under the `statistics` key: